 Employers need to prepare for the new overtime rules

 The new rule will raise the threshold of salaried workers to $35,568 a year.
-The rule is also:
+The rule also:

 These changes mark the first major overhaul of the federal overtime law since 2004.
-Exempt employees

 Meeting the salary threshold does not automatically make the employee qualified for overtime.
 Rather, the Fair Labor Standards Act (FLSA) classification of “exempt” and “non-exempt” employees dictates who qualifies for overtime pay.
 Executive, administrative and professional employees are exempt employees along with outside sales employees and certain skilled computer professionals.